 Overview

 In California and across the nation, data from stream gages play an essential role in water management, in particular for managing water rights, transboundary water issues, and water budgeting.
-A recent analysis of the California stream gage network by the Nature Conservancy (TNC) Gage Gap project found that 87% of California river and stream length is “poorly” gaged.
+A recent analysis of the California stream gage network by The Nature Conservancy (TNC) Gage Gap project found that 87% of California river and stream length is “poorly” gaged.
 To address this challenge, California Senate Bill 19 (SB 19 Dodd.
-Water resources: stream gages) directs the California Department of Water Resources (DWR), and the California State Water Resources Control Board (SWRCB) to develop a stream gaging plan for California (SB 19 Stream Gaging Plan).
+Water resources: stream gages) directs the California Department of Water Resources (DWR) and the California State Water Resources Control Board (SWRCB) to develop a stream gaging plan for California (SB 19 Stream Gaging Plan).
 The law calls for the plan to consider “integration with the Open and Transparent Water Data Act.

 Significantly, the TNC Gage Gap project noted that “poor” gaging is due to not only a lack of active physical gages, but also the result of inadequate findability, accessibility, interoperability, and reusability of the data from existing gages.
 The TNC Gage Gap only gathered gage locations from six databases, three of which are from USGS, and all of which have overlapping records of gages: The CA DWR California Data Exchange Center (CDEC), USGS Gages II, USGS National Streamflow Information Program (NSIP), USGS National Water Information System (NWIS), National Oceanic and Atmospheric Administration (NOAA), and the Los Angeles Department of Public Works (LADPW).

-In partnership with the Internet of Water, DWR and SWRCB are exploring a pilot project with a small steering group of California stakeholders to improve the discoverability and accessibility of streamflow data in California.
+The Internet of Water (IoW) project at Duke University is non-profit, philanthropically funded effort to assist state and local agencies with the modernization of water data infrastructure in the United States.
+The IoW seeks to improve the sharing and exchange of water data and information for better water management outcomes.
+In partnership with the IoW, DWR and SWRCB are exploring a pilot project with a small steering group of California stakeholders to improve the discoverability and accessibility of streamflow data in California.

 Proposed Objectives

 The primary objective of this effort will be to develop a prototype approach to strengthen the management of California stream sensor data over time.
-This approach will include: 1) determining a common platform and method for managing and publishing stream sensor metadata; 2) creating a method for linking stream sensor metadata to geographic location data; 3) building on previous efforts by TNC and others, designing a process for stream-reach sensor prioritization, including a software tool; and 4) documentation of this approach as part of the data management component of the SB19 Stream Gage Plan.
+This approach will include: 1) determining a common platform and method for managing and publishing stream sensor metadata; 2) creating a method for linking stream sensor metadata to hydrographic data; 3) building on previous efforts by TNC and others, designing a process for stream-reach sensor prioritization, including a software tool; and 4) documentation of this approach as part of the data management component of the SB19 Stream Gage Plan.

 Proposed Tasks